 - Recover any file types on PC

-- Recover data from both internal drives and external drives
+- Recover lost data from both internal drives and external drives

-- Recover data from formatted/RAW/deleted partitions, recover data even when your PC won't boot
+- Recover lost data from formatted/RAW/deleted partitions, recover lost data even when your PC won't boot

 - Support NTFS, exFAT and FAT32